-You can retire a little early on $400,000, but it won’t be easy.
-If you have the option of working and saving for a few more years, it will give you a significantly more comfortable retirement.
+It’s certainly possible to retire early on $400,000, but it won’t be easy.
+If you have the option of working and saving for a few more years, it will likely give you a significantly more comfortable retirement.
 By waiting until at least age 67, you can collect more in lifetime Social Security benefits and your retirement account will have gathered quite a bit more steam.
 But if there’s a good reason to retire early and if you can live very modestly, you might make these numbers work.
-Here’s what you need to know.
 You can also work with a financial advisor if you’re wanting a more personal look at what you need to retire.

 At 62 you can take withdrawals from your retirement accounts, such as a 401(k), without incurring a special tax penalty.
-At the time of writing, the IRS allows you to withdraw money from tax-advantaged accounts starting at age 59.5, so you can take full drawdowns.
+The IRS allows you to withdraw money from tax-advantaged accounts starting at age 59 ½, so you can take full drawdowns.
 However, age 62 is still considered early retirement.
 Your savings will have to last longer and will have less time to grow if you start taking them out at 62.

 Age 62 is also when you can begin collecting Social Security benefits.
 However, Social Security works sliding scale.
-The full retirement age is officially 67.
+The full retirement age (FRA) is between 66 and 67, depending on your year of birth.
 If you retire early, the government reduces your lifetime monthly benefits proportionally.
 If you retire later, up to age 70, the government increases those benefits.

-By retiring at age 62, the earliest you can begin collecting Social Security, you will reduce your lifetime benefits by 30%.
+By retiring at age 62, the earliest you can begin collecting Social Security, you will reduce your lifetime benefits by 30% (assuming your FRA is 67).
 This means that for every $1,000 in benefits that you would receive at full retirement age, you will receive $700 instead.
-At age 67, the average Social Security benefit is $1,782 per month, so if you retire at age 62 average benefits will pay $1,247 per month.
+As of December 2024, the average Social Security retirement benefit is approximately $1,926.
+If that’s how much you expect to receive at 67, your benefits would pay roughly $1,348 per month if you claimed them at 62.

 Finally, Medicare will not kick in until age 65.
 This means that, in addition to any supplemental health insurance to cover the gaps in Medicare itself, you will need full health insurance to bridge the time between your employer’s coverage and Medicare coverage.